 While far more common among USB MIDI keybeds, aftertouch effects are beginning to make their way onto MIDI pads as well.

-This feature activates a secondary effect on the pad after you has already pressed it.
+This feature activates a secondary effect on the pad after you have already pressed it.
 Once the initial effect activates, an additional press before releasing the pad will activate a secondary effect.

 This is most commonly used to trigger an effect, like reverb or pitch bend, on a voice assigned to the pad.